heyx3/GPUNoiseForUnity/README.md

 * When you first click on the editor after creating a new graph, it goes back to a state of not editing anything for some reason.

 * The editor window's UI is pretty rough; you get what you pay for :P. You can pan the view, but you can't zoom in or out.
-Adding zoom functionality would probably require one of these two approaches:

-    * Using custom GUIStyles for everything and manually lowering/increasing their size with the zoom level

-    * Find a way to render `GUILayout`/`EditorGUILayout` calls into a texture and then draw a scaled version of the texture.
+Adding zoom functionality can most likely be done somehow with the use of the GUIUtility.ScaleAroundPivot() method.

-* Similarly, features like multi-node selection/movement and pressing Ctrl+S to save would be nice.
+* Similarly, features like multi-node selection/movement, comments, and pressing Ctrl+S to save would be nice.

-* The Applications (specifically Texture Generator and Terrain Generator) should show a preview of the generated image.
+* Terrain Generator should show a preview of the generated image.

 * UnityEditor's `Undo` class just didn't seem to work at all with the graph editor window, so I don't use it at all (although I at least got it to work with RuntimeGraph's custom inspector).
 However, the editor closely tracks any unsaved changes and makes sure to tell you if you're about to discard them.

-* There are some bugs with drawing textures in RealtimeGraph's custom Inspector code; sometimes the textures aren't visible.
+* There are some bugs with drawing textures in RuntimeGraph's custom Inspector code; sometimes the textures aren't visible.
 As far as I can tell, this is Unity's problem.

 * It seems impossible to use one of Unity's built-in textures as a "default" value for a Texture2D parameter because I can't serialize its asset path (they all have the same path, "Resources/unity_buitin_extra").
-Currently I have a manual check that logs a warning if you try to do that.
+Currently I have a check that logs a warning if you try to do that.

 # License